 Lastly, we investigate how the exploration budget (the maximum steps agents can take during rollout) affects learning.
 For w2-o3-q4 tasks with 4-step optimal solutions, we vary maximum steps from 6 to 16.
-Table~\ref{tab:exploration_size} shows that \textbf{performance saturates beyond 8 exploration steps}.
+Table~\ref{tab:exploration_comparison} shows that \textbf{performance saturates beyond 8 exploration steps}.
 Constraining agents to 6 steps ($1.5\times$ optimal) limits PPO to 55\% success, while 8 steps ($2\times$ optimal) yields 73\% success.
 Further increases to 12 and 16 steps produces only marginal gains.
 These results indicate that while insufficient exploration severely limits learning, budgets beyond 2× optimal provide negligible benefits for TextWorld tasks. \rebuttal{ In contrast, \textbf{complex coding tasks benefit significantly from extended horizons.} In SWE-Gym, increasing the context window and allowed tool calls from 10 to 40 boosts success rates from 3\% to 22\%.
 Unlike simple text games, reasoning in software repositories does not saturate quickly; rather, sustained exploration allows agents to iteratively debug and refine solutions. }